-8.1.1 Re calibrate equipment components, if necessary (see 6.1 and Annex B).
+8.1.1 Re calibrate equipment components, if necessary (see 6 and Annex B).

-8.1.2 The test shall be conducted in the testing atmosphere specified in 7.4.2
+8.1.2 The test shall be conducted in the testing atmosphere specified in 7.4.2.

 8.1.3 Select an initial concentration of oxygen to be used.
 When possible, this may be based on experience of results for similar materials.
 Alternatively, try to ignite a test specimen in air, and note the burning behaviour.
 If the specimen burns rapidly, select an initial concentration of about 18 percent (v/v) of oxygen; if the test specimen burns gently or unsteadily select an initial oxygen concentration of about 21 percent WO; if the specimen does not continue to burn in air, select an initial concentration of at least 25 percent (v/v), depending upon the difficulty of ignition or the period of burning before extinguishment in air.